DiegoZamora33/FinalPWA/LAB.md

 **Main Page:** This is the main page of the site, accessible to everyone, it must be able to show a gallery of images, all the publications and image for each publication, contact information, ubicacion, hours and a section for public users to leave their comments for the laboratory staff .

-- If I am a client of the laboratory, I should have a section on the main page to enter my unique code and I should be able to see my list of clinical results and download each one in pdf format.
+- If you are a lab customer, you should have a section on the home page to enter my unique code and you should be able to see my list of clinical results and download each one in pdf format.

-- If I am a Site Administrator, the main page should have a button to redirect to the login page.
+- If you are a site administrator, the home page should have a button to redirect to the login page.

 **Login Page:** The Administrator user, Chemical user and the publisher user should use a login page to authenticate with an email and password and then be redirected to the Administration page.